What is Free Float?

 Real World Example: Tilray – A Highly Volatile Stock

 Tilray (TLRY) is a cannabis company based in Nanaimo, Canada that held its initial public offering (IPO) in 2018, becoming the first cannabis company to do so on the NASDAQ.
-Since its IPO price of $17, the company currently trades at just below $100 as of January 2019.
+Since its IPO price of $17, the stock currently trades at just below $100, as of January 2019.

 In September 2018, the stock price of Tilray rallied dramatically.
 More specifically, on September 19, NASDAQ halted trading in the stock five times due to significant price swings.
-Tilray’s stock jumped 90% before falling into negative territory and eventually finishing the day up 38%.
+Tilray’s stock jumped 90% before falling and then eventually finishing the day up 38%.

 The underlying driver of Tilray’s stock price volatility on September 19 was due to its small free float.
 Tilray’s public float volume was 17.83 million shares and a resulting free float percentage of 23% (which is small compared to its peers).